mui/material-ui/docs/data/joy/components/aspect-ratio/aspect-ratio.md

 # Aspect Ratio

-<p class="description">Aspect ratio shapes the content with the specified ratio.</p>
+<p class="description">The Aspect Ratio component shapes the content with the specified ratio.</p>

-**Notes**

-- The default implementation combines `height: 0px` with the padding-bottom in percentage to create the proper aspect ratio of the content.
-(It will be replaced by the [CSS aspect-ratio](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) in the future once it has a good amount of browser supports).
+The default implementation combines `height: 0px` with percentage padding-bottom to create the proper aspect ratio of the content.
+(It will be replaced by the [CSS aspect-ratio](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) in the future once it has sufficient various browser support).

-- The content to fit the area of the aspect-ratio component must be the first direct child.
+- The content to fit the area of the aspect ratio component must be its first direct child.
 - It is designed to be composed with other components, eg. [`Card`](/joy-ui/react-card/).

-## Basic
+## Basic usage

 The default aspect ratio is `16/9`.